jcmarchi/Github-Flavored-Markdown-Syntax/Text-Formatting_Paragraphs.md

      **This is
      another paragraph!**

-You should get it right:
+You will get multiple paragraphs:

 **This is
 one single